Solution to the hyperon puzzle using dark matter: Model: Tolman-Oppenheimer-Volkoff Equations with Admixtured Dark Matter

-The repulsive vector interactions considered in that EoS is applied in our paper.} More sophisticated and realistic interaction models, which are used for baryonic matter \citep{Serot:1984ey} as well as for quark stars \citep{Hanauske:2001nc}, should also include an attractive scalar interaction.
-Such is not the case of the current paper.
+The repulsive vector interactions considered in that EoS are applied in our paper.
+More sophisticated and realistic interaction models, which are used for baryonic matter \citep{Serot:1984ey} as well as for quark stars \citep{Hanauske:2001nc}, should also include an attractive scalar interaction.
+Such is not the case in the current paper.

-In this paper we examined the wide range of DM interaction strengths with the two extreme values, namely a weakly interacting DM ($m_I \sim 100~{\rm MeV}$) with $y=10^{-1}$, and strongly interacting DM ($m_I \sim 300~{\rm GeV}$) with $y=10^{3}$.
-The three intermediate values of $y$, are 1, 10 and 100.
-In Ref.~\citep{LI:2013qqa} author uses the opposite name convention, namely for strongly interacting DM particles, $m_I \sim 100~{\rm MeV}$, according to the gauge theory of the strong interactions; for weakly interacting DM particles, $m_I \sim 300~{\rm GeV}$, which can be interpreted as the expected masses of $W$ or $Z$ bosons generated by the Higgs field. }
+In this paper, we examined the wide range of DM interaction strengths with the two extreme values, namely a weakly interacting DM ($m_I \sim 100~{\rm MeV}$) with $y=10^{-1}$, and strongly interacting DM ($m_I \sim 300~{\rm GeV}$) with $y=10^{3}$.
+The three intermediate values of $y$, are 1, 10, and 100.
+In Ref.~\citep{LI:2013qqa} author uses the opposite name convention, namely for strongly interacting DM particles, $m_I \sim 100~{\rm MeV}$, according to the gauge theory of the strong interactions; for weakly interacting DM particles, $m_I \sim 300~{\rm GeV}$, which can be interpreted as the expected masses of $W$ or $Z$ bosons generated by the Higgs field.

-\Movv{ The range of $y$ considered covers almost a full region of interests, since, at small values of $y$, the mass-radius relation remains almost unchanged, as the kinetic terms dominate the EoS, Eq.\eqref{eq:DM_EoS_presure}.
+The considered range of $y$ covers almost a full region of interests, since small values of $y$ the mass-radius relation remains almost unchanged as the kinetic terms dominate the EoS, \eqref{eq:DM_EoS_presure}.
 Any change in the equation of state can only occur for $y \geqslant 1$, i.e. when the interaction term starts dominating the EoS, before the fermions become relativistic.
 It is thus sufficient to take $y$ in the range $10^{-1}$ to $10^{3}$.
-Below $y=10^{-2}$, hardly any change in the mass-radius relation can be observed \citep{Narain:2006kx}. }
+Below $y=10^{-2}$, hardly any change in the mass-radius relation can be observed \citep{Narain:2006kx}.

 Similarly to Ref.~\citep{Deliyergiyev:2019vti}, and in order to handle the solution space in a more controlled way, the dimensionless ratio between the DM pressure and that of the ordinary matter, $p^{\prime}_{DM}/p^{\prime}_{OM}$, is assumed to be constant throughout the star, and is restricted in the range of $10^{-5}$ to $10^{5}$.